-Duncan was inspired by the ideals of ancient Greece and the ritual role that dance played as a sacred art there.
-She swapped the corsets and strictures of classical ballet for flowing Greek tunics and light sandals or bare feet.
-She developed a new style of movement that reflected the impulses of nature such as the sea and the wind.
+Isadora Duncan (1877-1927) was a true free spirit.
+Inspired by the ideals of ancient Greece, she swapped the corsets and strictures of classical ballet for flowing Greek tunics and light sandals or bare feet.
+She developed a new style of movement that reflected the impulses of nature, such as the sea and the wind.

-Isadora Duncan dancing in the Theatre of Dionysus by Raymond Duncan (1903) - Jerome Robbins Dance Division, The New York Library for the Performing Arts
+Isadora Duncan dancing in the Theatre of Dionysus by Raymond Duncan (1903).
+Photo: Jerome Robbins Dance Division, The New York Library for the Performing Arts

 Age Guidance: 8+

 Post-show talk (free to same-day ticket holders): 27 February

 |Where||Barbican Theatre, Barbican Centre, Silk Street, London, E2CY 8DS | MAP|

 21 Feb 20 – 29 Feb 20, 19:45 Dur.: 1 hour 10 mins approx inc one interval, no performance 23 & 24 Feb